How to Photograph Northern Lights with Your Phone (iPhone, Android) — 2026 Guide

 Phone batteries discharge rapidly in sub-zero temperatures.
 A fully charged iPhone may drop to 40% in 30 minutes of active photography at -15 degrees Celsius, with the battery percentage reading fluctuating unreliably in extreme cold.
 Practical steps to extend your phone's shooting time:

-• Disable Wi-Fi, cellular data, and Bluetooth during shooting — each radio draws power that drains the battery faster in cold conditions.
+- Turn off Wi-Fi, cellular data, and Bluetooth while shooting; every radio drains the battery faster in the cold.

-• Let a cold phone warm up gradually at room temperature before charging — charging a very cold lithium battery can cause permanent capacity loss.
+- Let a cold phone warm up at room temperature before charging, because charging a very cold lithium battery can cost you capacity permanently.

 Frequently Asked Questions